The International Engineering Program offers programs for both undergraduate and graduate students.

 The significant impact of China on the world’s culture and economy is undisputed.
 From the iPhone to the latest must-have holiday toy, China serves as the global hub for production of everyday items.
 Companies around the world need engineers that can communicate with Chinese partners.
 Our program will immerse you in engineering along with the language and culture of China.

 Students in the Chinese IEP spend a semester at Zheijiang University in Hangzhou, China.
-Following their time at Zheijiang, students spend six months at a paid internship in China at a major global engineering firm.
+Following their time at Zheijiang, students spend six months at a paid internship (paid either by the company or scholarship) in China at a major global engineering firm.
 In the past, students have interned at the likes of Hasbro, Bayer Technology Services and General Motors.

 Honors-eligible Chinese IEP students who are highly motivated and wish to work towards Superior language proficiency in Mandarin Chinese have the additional option of joining the URI Chinese Language Flagship Partner Program.